Skip to content

 • the safety of personnel, equipment and the wide water environment

-• protection of the watercourse, it is existing structures and the flood plain.
+• protection of the watercourse, its existing structures and the flood plain.

-Please tick the appropriate boxes.
-If you answer “yes” to any of the questions, you will probably need an Environmental Permit from the Environment Agency before you can start work.
-You should make sure that you have enough time to get all approvals you need before you start work.
-If you do not, this could delay the work.
+Please tick the appropriate boxes on the application form.
+If you answer “yes” to any of the questions, you will probably need an Environmental Permit from the Environment Agency before work can begin.
+A minimum of 3 months is required for an Environmental Permit application to be completed.
+It is your responsibility to make sure you obtain the necessary permits and consents.
+Failure to do this could delay the work or lead to fines and prosecution.

-Please provide details of any planning permissions you may have or are applying for that relates to this proposal, referring to your planning application number, where applicable.
+Please provide details of any planning permissions you may have or are applying for that relate to this application and provide any planning application numbers.

 You can find out whether you need planning permission as part of your proposal by visiting Do I need planning permission?’.